lapwingcloud/echoserver/README.md

 **setup**

-First you need to replace the domain name in the [example kubernetes manifest](example/deploy-k8s.yaml) with your own domain.
+First you need to replace the domain name in the example/deploy-k8s.yaml with your own domain.

 Then run the `kubectl` commands below to create a namespace and create the k8s deployment, service, ingress objects.